theandrew61/Starman/README.md

 *   Super Paper Mario

 ## Installation
-1. Download the mod from [https://www.gta5-mods.com/scripts/starman-invincibility](5Mods/GTA5 Mods)
+1. Download the mod from (https://www.gta5-mods.com/scripts/starman-invincibility)[5Mods/GTA5 Mods]
 2. Make sure you have the latest versions of
     *   ScriptHookV
     *   ScriptHookVDotNet